 and

 (Important Note: these two formulas for the sine and cosine assume that θ is measured in radians.
 Measuring θ in degrees would not make sense because then each term in the series would have different units and then they couldn’t be added.)
-To prove Euler’s identity we will manipulate the left side until it becomes equal to the right side.
-First substitute the series for e x into the left side of Euler’s Identity, replacing x by i θ :
+To prove Euler’s formula we will manipulate the left side until it becomes equal to the right side.
+First substitute the series for e x into the left side of Euler’s formula, replacing x by i θ :

 Now simplify and group all the real terms together and group all the imaginary terms together.
 We get: